A Northern Westchester hidden gem, where anyone can find their next great round of golf

 PCC has always welcomed kids, but now there is a clinic dedicated to helping them get a solid foundation and providing an opportunity to fall in love with the game.
 Isn’t it every golfer’s dream to one day have the kids play too?

 And then there’s everybody else…

 You don’t need a tee time, though it would be a good idea.
-Golf is open to the public except for weekends from open until 11am.
+Golf is open to the public at 8:00 am weekdays, 11:30 am on weekends and holidays.
 Walking 18 on the weekends is $33.
 Visit the rates page for the full list of greens fees and cart fees.

 On any given day, look around the course and you might see:

 The father showing some golf basics to his son or daughter in a relaxed environment.

 The buddies who now live scattered throughout NY and Connecticut, that congregate here a few times per summer because it’s centrally located.

 The Westchester native, now living out-of-state, who’s visiting family for the weekend and plays here because it feels like home.